Meet featured blogger Ali Ebright (Gimme Some Oven) and get craft tutorials from her blog.

 CW: Why did you decide to launch sister blog sites?

 Ali: It’s been such a joy watching Gimme Some Oven grow over the years.
-Then last year, I was thrilled to be able to launch four sister blogs to go with the main site— (about movies/TV), (lifestyle), (books) and (crafts/DIY/fashion).
+Then last year, I was thrilled to be able to launch four sister blogs to go with the main site—Gimme Some Film (about movies/TV), Gimme Some Life (lifestyle), Gimme Some Reads (books) and Gimme Some Style (crafts/DIY/fashion).
 Food is one of many interests in my life, so it has been wonderful to have the site be more well-rounded with some of my favorite topics.

 CW: Who is your DIY/craft/style project editor?